-Long horizontal book with spreads ranging from 2.5 inches to 37.0 inches
+Horizontal book with spreads ranging from 2.5 inches to 37 inches.

 This book houses Lavinia Greenlaw's "Night Photograph," a poem describing a boat's passage across a channel in the dark.

-I see this poem in halves.
-In the first half, as we leave land behind, the speaker describes what cannot be seen, or can barely be seen.
-I gave this half progressively decreasing page lengths to match the decreasing exposure to light.
+In the first half of this poem, as we leave land behind, the speaker describes what cannot be seen, or can barely be seen.
+I gave this half of the book progressively decreasing page lengths to match the decreasing exposure to light.

 Mid-poem (mid-channel, mid-photograph) fall the words “point of focus,” and from that point on, the language reintroduces light, so the spreads grow larger.